danny-1k/nnpy/README.md

 To train the model, run `python mnist/train.py`

-To test the model on numbers drawn by me(Bad handwriting lol) run `python mnist/test.py` to test
+To test the model,  run `python mnist/test.py`

 ## nnpy